szermatt/mistty/docs/source/usage.rst

 ---------

-To create a new interactive shell buffer in MisTTY mode, call :kbd:`M-x mistty` or :kbd:`M-x mistty-create`.
-If you use MisTTY regularly, you'll want to bind some of these to global shortcuts:
+To create a new interactive shell buffer in MisTTY mode, call :kbd:`M-x mistty`, which either creates a new shell or goes to an existing MisTTY buffer, or :kbd:`M-x mistty-create`, which creates a new MisTTY buffer.

+Here's a quick list of the commands defined by the MisTTY package, their behavior and arguments:

   .. index::
      pair: command; mistty-create
+     pair: command; mistty
+     pair: command; mistty-create-other-window
+     pair: command; mistty-other-window
      pair: variable; mistty-shell-command
      pair: variable; explicit-shell-file-name
      pair: variable; shell-file-name
      pair: variable; mistty-buffer-name

-  - :kbd:`M-x mistty-create` launches a new interactive shell in a MisTTY buffer.
-The shell that is launched is the one that's configured on :kbd:`M-x configure-option mistty-shell-command`
+  - :kbd:`M-x mistty-create` launches a new interactive shell in a MisTTY buffer in the current buffer's :code:`default-directory`.

+    The shell that is launched is the one that's configured on :kbd:`M-x configure-option mistty-shell-command`.
+If
-    If :code:`mistty-shell-command` is not set, MisTTY falls back to :code:`explicit-shell-file-name`, :code:`shell-file-name`, then
+    :code:`mistty-shell-command` is not set, MisTTY falls back to :code:`explicit-shell-file-name`, :code:`shell-file-name`, then
     the environment variables :envvar:`ESHELL` and :envvar:`SHELL`.

-    :kbd:`M-x customize-option display-comint-buffer-action` lets you
-    configure how the buffer is displayed.

     With a prefix argument, this command asks for a directory for the new shell, instead of using the current buffer's current directory.
-This is particularly useful if you want to run a :ref:`tramp`.
+This is particularly useful if you want to run a :ref:`remote_shells`.

-    To change the way new buffers are named, :kbd:`M-x customize-option mistty-buffer-name`.
+    By default, new buffers are called "\*mistty\*", or, if you use TRAMP "\*mistty\@hostname\*".
+You can configure this on :kbd:`M-x customize-option mistty-buffer-name`.

-  .. index:: pair: command; mistty-create-other-window

-  - :kbd:`M-x mistty-create-other-window` does the same, but opens the buffer in another window.

-  .. index:: pair: command; mistty

   - :kbd:`M-x mistty` creates a new MisTTY buffer the first time it is called.
 Afterwards, it'll try to guess what's most appropriate,